LibreOffice/core/cli_ure/readme.txt

 policy.1.0.cli_uretypes.dll

 The versions may already have been incremented because someone has changed code after the last release.
-So if a version from version.txt is greater then the one of the respective assembly in the GAC then leave it at that.
+So if a version from version.txt is greater than the one of the respective assembly in the GAC then leave it at that.

 The values have to be adjusted as follows: